"They're at the Post" ... with me in the saddle ... come along for the ride?

 When I was a kid, like many kids, I wanted a pony.
 The fact that I grew up in downtown Toronto and was the last of ten children didn’t dissuade me.

-Note … Today, according to Mahoney’s step-daughter, Oscar-winning actor, Sally Field, Jocko was responsible for the abuse with her that would put him in prison in today’s #MeToo generation.
+Note … Today, according to Mahoney’s step-daughter, Oscar-winning actor, Sally Field, Jocko was responsible for the abuse of her that would put him in prison in today’s #MeToo generation.

-By the time I became a teenager I still hadn’t got my pony but I found the next best thing - the riding academy.
+By the time I became a teenager, I still hadn’t gotten my pony, but I found the next best thing - the riding academy.
 That’s what they called horses-for-hire businesses that offered hourly rentals or trail rides.

 I graduated from the trail rides pretty quickly and fancied myself as a skilled horseman.
-I was so sure of my equine skills, I set my sights on one-day getting aboard a thoroughbred racehorse.
+I was so sure of my equine skills that I set my sights on one day getting aboard a thoroughbred racehorse.
 In reality, I realized that was about as likely as owning a pony in downtown Toronto.

 Then I met my new neighbour next door.
 He worked at Woodbine race track -- the Yankee Stadium of race tracks in Canada.